A REIGNITE WEEKEND FOCUSING ON THE EXPERIENCE OF CHILDLESSNESS FOR WOMEN OF COLOUR

 Over the course of the Reignite Weekend you will:

 - Unpick the assumptions that the culture has about motherhood (and non-motherhood) and let go of what doesn’t ‘fit’ you;

-- Explore what is unique and what is universal about the BME woman’s experience of involuntary childlessness;
+- Explore what is unique and what is universal about the woman of colour’s experience of involuntary childlessness;

 - Look at where you are holding onto unhelpful ideas and shame about the the life choices you’ve made (and the non-choices too) which have led you to ‘ending up’ without the family you hoped for;

 - Explore and express unresolved grief about your childlessness; grief which our society neither acknowledges, understands nor allows (and consequently neither do we, sometimes);